honeycombio/beeline-nodejs/docs/API.md

 Starts a new span within an existing trace.
 This new span is added as a child of the current span, and recorded as the current span.

+If the span is part of an asynchronous operation (e.g. it might end outside its parent's bounds), use `startAsyncSpan` instead.

 Returns a reference to the span (to be used in `finishSpan` below.)

 example: